 United Way is actively creating lasting change in the community by positively impacting education in Olmsted County.
 When children and youth have strong, stable learning and growing environments, they can be more successful in achieving lifelong success and reaching their potential.
-Together, we’re providing quality early childhood education, afterschool programs, reading tutors, mentors, youth development programs, books for children, school supplies, and more to ensure the future generations are on a path toward success.
+United, we’re providing quality early childhood education, social-emotional learning opportunities, peer mentorship, home visits, books for children, school supplies, and changing systems to ensure future generations are on a path toward success.

 Did you know...

 - Only 30% of Rochester children are fully ready for kindergarten in the areas of numeracy and literacy.

 - Literacy is a critical skill for school, work and life success.
 42% of Olmsted County third graders do not read at grade level by the end of grade three.

 - Every $1 invested in out-of-school-time programs results in a $10.51 return with the benefits of improved school performance, reduced crime and welfare costs, and increased wages.

 United Way and our community partners fight for:

 - Access to quality childcare and early education

 - School readiness